Skip to content

 • Graphviz for flowchart generation; see its documentation for OS-specific installation instructions.

-• JGraphT for Java-based graph analyses and some export functionality.
+• JGraphT for representing graph structures in all control flow / reducibility analyses and some export functionality.

 • NetworkX for Python-based graph analyses